 Healthy sexual intimacy in marriage can be totally derailed by a person’s involvement with pornography

 Donalyn: Sadly, in many cases, there are other things going on which are not so easy to deal with.
 Healthy sexual intimacy in marriage can be totally derailed by a person’s involvement with pornography or other inappropriate sexual activities.
-That is becoming more and more prevalent in this age of the Internet.
+That is becoming more and more prevalent these days.

 Related: Read Maureen’s story about her husband’s porn addiction.